 5. Staking rewards not being accounted for

-How do I go about Solving these Warnings?
+How do I go about solving these warnings?

 a.
 Buy (increase the asset balance)